mnestix/mnestix-browser/README.md

 ```
 yarn docker:dev
 ```
-This will start the Mnestix Browser and mentioned services with a default configuration, to adapt this setup have a look at [configuration](#configuration).
+This will start the Mnestix Browser and mentioned services with a default configuration, to adapt this setup have a look at [configuration](#mnestix-configuration-settings).
 The Mnestix Browser is now running on http://localhost:3000.

-#### Run Viewer Only
+#### Run Mnestix Browser Only
-You can start the Mnestix Viewer as standalone application as well.
-There is a provided docker compose file to run the Viewer out of the box.
+You can start the Mnestix Browser as standalone application as well.
+There is a provided docker compose file to run the Mnestix Browser out of the box.
 To do that, the environment variables in `docker-compose/compose.only-frontend.yml` should be adjusted to the available values.
 You need to have at least the `AAS_REPO_API_URL` variable set to be able to view an AAS.
-A detailed description on how to configure the viewer can be found at the [configuration](#configuration) section.
+A detailed description on how to configure the viewer can be found at the [configuration](#mnestix-configuration-settings) section.

 Afterwards start the Mnestix Browser with the following command:
 ```